lemon-markets/sdk-python/README.md

 Unsuccessful requests throws exceptions.
 The library may throw those exceptions:

 - [`lemon.errors.APIError`](./lemon/errors.py) - is thrown when an unknown error is received.
-- [`lemon.errors.InvalidRequestError`](./lemon/errors.py) - thrown when an invalid request error is received from the API.
+- [`lemon.errors.InvalidQueryError`](./lemon/errors.py) - thrown when an invalid request error is received from the API.
 - [`lemon.errors.AuthenticationError`](./lemon/errors.py) - thrown when an authorization error is received from the API.
 - [`lemon.errors.InternalServerError`](./lemon/errors.py) - is thrown when an internal server error is received from the API.
 - [`lemon.errors.BusinessLogicError`](./lemon/errors.py) - thrown on receiving any other error from the API.
 - [`requests.RequestExceptions`](https://requests.readthedocs.io/en/latest/api/#requests.RequestException) - thrown by `requests` on network error, timeout, max retry count reached etc.
 - [`ValueError`](https://docs.python.org/3/library/exceptions.html#ValueError) - thrown when the library encounters invalid input.

-`lemon.errors.InvalidRequestError`, `lemon.errors.AuthenticationError`, `lemon.errors.InternalServerError` and `lemon.errors.BusinessLogicError`
+`lemon.errors.InvalidQueryError`, `lemon.errors.AuthenticationError`, `lemon.errors.InternalServerError` and `lemon.errors.BusinessLogicError`
 contains those properties:

 - `error_code` - contains unique error type identifier.